pnnl/BEM-for-PRM/content/overview/capabilities/rules_appendix_g_prm.md

 #### Appendix G Performance Rating Method Rules and OSSTD-PRM

 The "Create ASHRAE 90.1-2019 PRM Model" measure provides a detailed implementation of the rules of the Appendix G Performance Rating Method.
-Below are some of the key changes that are applied by the tool when creating the Baseline model:
+Below are some of the key changes that are applied by the tool when creating the Baseline and Proposed model:

+##### **Rules for Baseline Model**

 - **Apply baseline envelope rules**
   - Space conditioning type
   - Constructions